Keeping Charleroi Clean: The City’s Efforts to Combat Incivility and Trash

 2023-11-24 10:52:00

 Charleroi, its stadium, its slag heaps… and its trash cans?
-For years, residents of the Pays Noir have complained about the cleanliness of the city.
+For years, residents of the Pays Noir have complained regarding the cleanliness of the city.
 Illegal waste dumping, trash cans taken out too early, bulky items abandoned on the sidewalks… Faced with these incivilities and behaviors contributing to the lack of cleanliness, the city of Charleroi has decided to act by increasing prevention (communications to the population, guardians of the peace, etc.) and repression.
 Six reporting agents were hired to track down incivility, a reminder of the desire of the political authorities to tackle the problem.

 Their work begins in the offices of the cleanliness division of the Carolo municipal administration.
 It is here that the team handles complaints from local residents, who can contact the reporting agents to denounce the incivility they witness.
 “We can have five phone calls a day, but it can go up to 10 or 15,” reports Aurélien Babuin, one of the service agents.
 What is certain is that it never remains inactive.”
 It is partly on the basis of these grievances that his days are organized.
 The city center of Charleroi has also been divided into nine zones.
 Every week, one of them is covered on foot by the teams, accompanied by the Tibi intercommunal company – responsible for waste collection – and the police.